10aded/Zig-WebGL-WASM-Examples/README.md

 ## Building the examples

-Building things in Zig is almost trivial with a `zig.build` and `zig.build.zon` file (and this project has both):
+Building things in Zig is almost trivial with a `build.zig` and `build.zig.zon` file (and this project has both):

 To compile a project, simply run `zig build <PROJECT> -Doptimize=ReleaseFast` where `<PROJECT>` is one of the following:
 - `blinking_screen`